 But in spite of all these problems, Jinnah did a lot to extricate the infant state from unthinkable difficulties.
-He was successful to redress there problems turn by turn
+He was successful to redress their problems turn by turn.

-He had realized that the moral of the public was at the lowest off.
-He therefore decided to rehabilitate and restore the confidence and morale of the people.
-He delivered inspiring speeches which filled people with enthusiasm.
+Quaid-e-Azam had realized that the morale of the public was at the lowest.
+He, therefore, decided to rehabilitate and restore the confidence and morale of the people.
+He delivered inspiring speeches that filled people with enthusiasm.
 His words made a profound impression on the public and mitigated the existing despair and tension.

 His words revived the drooping spirits.

 The decision of reduction of force from Waziristan and tribal areas was amply justified by the events. this step earned a considerable increase in the tribal goodwill.
-Instead of heavy military expenditures Pakistan concentrated on economic amelioration, spread of education and medical relief.
+Instead of heavy military expenditures, Pakistan concentrated on economic amelioration, the spread of education, and medical relief.

-Jinnah’s govermment followed a policy of goodwill and friendliness towards India.
-The two PM’s were able to establish personal support.
-Jinnah in an interview, with a Swiss journalist himself offered to enter into an agreement for joint defense.
+Jinnah’s government followed a policy of goodwill and friendliness towards India.
+The two PMs were able to establish personal support.
+Jinnah in an interview, with a Swiss journalist himself, offered to enter into an agreement for joint defense.

-Serious questions of separation of Karachi from sindh arouse. the Sind his in general and sindh government in particular were offered to the transfer of administrative control of Karachi, the capital of Pakistan as well as of sindh.
-Jinnah was facing the threat of ‘direct action’ and ‘mass agitation’ nevertheless; he gave his verdict in favor of transfer of Karachi from sindh to the government of Pakistan.
-As this was the verdict of the father of the nation, not a single world was uttered against it and the issue was settled.
+Serious questions of separation of Karachi from Sindh arouse. the Sindhis in general and the Sindh government, in particular, were offered to the transfer of administrative control of Karachi, the capital of Pakistan as well as of Sindh.
+Jinnah was facing the threat of ‘direct action’ and ‘mass agitation’ nevertheless; he gave his verdict in favor of the transfer of Karachi from Sindh to the government of Pakistan.
+As this was the verdict of the father of the nation, not a single word was uttered against it and the issue was settled.

-Under the leadership of liaquat Ali khan, a loyal lieutenant of Jinnah, was established the first Pakistan cabinet.
-This newly formed cabinet armed at the construction of administrative structure and rehabilitation of refuges.
+Under the leadership of Liaquat Ali Khan, a loyal lieutenant of Jinnah was established the first Pakistan cabinet.
+This newly formed cabinet armed at the construction of administrative structure and rehabilitation of refugees.

 Jinnah was a staunch lawyer of Muslim unity.
-Even during the freedom movement he supported Palestinians and Indonesian for their right of self-determination.the cornerstone of his foreign policy was solidarity among Muslims.
+Even during the freedom movement, he supported Palestinians and Indonesian for their right to self-determination.
+The cornerstone of his foreign policy was solidarity among Muslims.
 His main emphasis was a Middle Eastern country.
 He sent delegations to different Islamic countries.

 For more Notes click here.